D F Dillon Foundation

 • Education and Direct Service Priority: Founder Donald F. Dillon's stated focus on "education and direct service to those in need" suggests these areas may receive particular attention.

-• Long-term Partnerships: Repeat grants to organizations like University of Nebraska Foundation indicate the foundation values ongoing relationships with trusted partners.
+• Long-term Partnerships: Repeat grants to organisations like University of Nebraska Foundation indicate the foundation values ongoing relationships with trusted partners.

 References